simonbromberg/kg-test/README.md

 * Some minor fussing with constraints / stack view settings needed to get displaying properly, in the interest of time moved on to other tasks

+Test:

+* Could definitely add more but focused on demonstrating basic test functionality in the interest of time

 Other:

 * Fixed small bug with constraint warning on `LabelsViewController`